When may I move in for the 2016-17 year?

-Approved residents will receive information about Move-In Day with their move in packet in August.
-In order to facilitate a smooth move-in experience for everyone, we will not be able to accomodate students who arrive earlier than their scheduled Move-In Day.
+Incoming residents will receive information about Move-In Day with their move in packet emailed in August.
+In order to facilitate a smooth move-in experience for everyone, we will not be able to accommodate students who arrive earlier than their scheduled Move-In Day.
 If you cannot check in during your assigned move-in time, please contact the Housing Office ahead of time at firstname.lastname@example.org.

 Are there any vehicle limitations for move-in?

 Yes.
 In order to keep traffic congestion to a minimum, families may bring one vehicle into the student housing apartment’s parking lot at a time.
 Vehicles over 14 feet in length will not be permitted in the parking lot EXCEPT SUVs, pick-up trucks, or standard vans/minivans.
 Extra vehicles may be parked on the UW Bothell campus on move-in day.

 What should I bring with me when I move in?